-Here are tips on how to identify, control, and get rid of tomato hornworms.
+Here are tips on how to identify, control, and get rid of tomato hornworms in your garden.

 What Are Tomato Hornworms?

 If you’ve ever grown garden tomatoes, chances are you have dealt with these green caterpillar pests.
-They can be found in most any region of the US and can ruin your tomato crop in record time; they also feed on eggplant, pepper, and potato.
+They can be found in most any region of the US and can ruin your tomato crop in record time; they also feed on eggplants, peppers, and potatoes.
 They can blend in quite easily with the green foliage and feed non-stop, creating spotty and chewed leaves and fruit.

 Tomato hornworms live according to the following life cycle: